Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 Put In The Car LAST – Move In Day Phase 1

-- Refrigerator – if you have room to keep it in the box, great.
-If not, do whatever you can to keep it standing upright during transport.
+• Refrigerator – if you have room to keep it in the box, great.
+If not, do your best to keep it standing upright during transport.

 Download or Print Our How To Pack The Car Printable.
 Or Pin It!